Frazier2006/Goodby2021/README.md

 </div>

-### <div align="center">I'm 方青弦Frazier, A student from China.Interested in computers from a young age and officially started studying computers in 2019 (middle school)🚀</div>
+### <div align="center">I'm 二十一. , A student from China.Interested in computers from a young age and officially started studying computers in 2019 (middle school)🚀</div>

 - 🌱 I’m currently learning HTML and Python.